MechanicalRabbit/DataKnots.jl/doc/src/scrap.md

 ones could be coded in Julia.
 Importantly, any Julia function could be *lifted* to a pipeline component, providing easy and tight integration of Julia functions within DataKnot expressions.

+It's easy to imagine a pipeline as a mapping of input data to output data.
+In DataKnots, it's similar and in many cases, indistinguishable.
+However, to support complex cases, a pipeline doesn't take raw input data.
+Instead, it takes an input data *generator* and returns an output data generator.
+Hence, the ``>>`` combinator connects two pipelines and returns a composite pipeline.
+It's the composite pipeline which transforms the input data generator to an output data generator.
+In DataKnots, we call these generators `queries` -- but, they are an implementation detail.

+The real picture of `>>` is more involved what `F` gets is a data generator `x(t)` it transforms it to generator `y(t)` then G tranforms `y(t)` to `z(t)` in DataKnots, we call data generators queries.
+What `>>` does is applying two transformations sequentially.